sunfounder/arduino_starter_kit/docs/source/12_rainbow_color.rst

     }

 4. With the functions all set up and called in the loop(), your code is now complete.
-Click the "Upload" button to transfer your code to the R3 board.
+Click the "Upload" button to transfer your code to the Arduino Uno R3.
 You will see the RGB LED cycle through red, green, blue, yellow, pink, cyan, and white.

 .. note::